Student FAQ

 Please view our About page for more information.

-• What do I have to do to remain in the Honors Scholars Program?
+What do I have to do to remain in the program?

 To remain a member of the Honors Scholars Program, students must

-• If I’m a current member, do I have to reapply every semester?
+If I am a current member, do I need to reapply every semester?

 No, students only have to apply to the program once.
 If they do not meet the requirements of the program, they will be removed and have to apply again.